Bring Rustic Charm to Your Bedroom with These Farmhouse Design Ideas

 Mismatched dishware and glassware collected over time

-If your farmhouse bedroom leans toward the modern side, as with chic farmhouse decor, your goal is to retain the feeling of warmth you get with traditional farmhouse design while still keeping the space fresh and contemporary.
-Remember, all of your pieces don’t have to be from the same period; mixing and matching from different eras will give your bedroom a sophisticated, eclectic feel that you don’t find in furniture showrooms.
+If your farmhouse bedroom leans toward the modern side, as with chic farmhouse decor, your goal is to retain the warmth you get with traditional farmhouse design while keeping the space fresh and contemporary.
+Remember, all your pieces don’t have to be from the same period; mixing and matching from different eras will give your bedroom a sophisticated, eclectic feel you don’t find in furniture showrooms.

 A rustic farmhouse bedroom is a great place to put items straight from the antique or vintage store.
 Look for furnishings that use natural materials like woven baskets, wooden bed frames, and burlap pillow covers.

-Old metal beds are also perfect for this look, especially when paired with an antique quilt.
+Old metal beds are also perfect for this look, especially with an antique quilt.
 Here’s a list of other rustic farmhouse bedroom ideas to explore:

 Candelabra-style or antler overhead lighting fixtures